 A re-imagined sense of landscape and place is needed to underwrite fresh responses to the world around us.
 The promiscuous, easy navigation across boundaries and borders that is the key touchstone of this analysis might just be what is required.
 A final riff of connections as illustration.
 A seemingly nostalgic and escapist retreat to the twilight inter-war world of the 1976 film adaptation of Geoffrey Household's Rogue Male (Peter O'Toole reprising TE Lawrence as an old school adventurer hiding out from the Nazis in his overgrown Dorset holloway) could lead seamlessly to - and was part inspiration for - Robert Macfarlane's book Holloway, which has begot a forthcoming short film by folk horror champion Adam Scovell (Celluloid Wicker Man) and is illustrated by Stanley Donwood, album cover designer for Radiohead and Tom Yorke; which takes us up to Harrowdown Hill (sylvan scene of the tragic death of David Kelly):

 This video sparks thoughts of M.R.
 James' A View From A Hill (another scene of a hanging; and an album title for The Owl Service) juxtaposed with Patrick Keiller mapping of the 21st century geographical and political landscape through his The Robinson Institute work and the aforementioned English Magic exhibition curated by Jeremy Deller.
 An obvious companion piece here is the fundamental and wide-ranging analysis of the new English landscape outlined in Doreen Massey's Landscape/space/politics: an essay.
 From Boys Own adventure to socio-political critique in eight easy moves, covering much diverse ground on the way.
-Now that, surely, is what a fecund and vibrant sense of landscape should be all about
+Now that, surely, is what a fecund and vibrant sense of landscape should be all about; especially for those who wish to follow Robert Frost's maxim in his celebrated poem The Road Not Taken:

 "Two roads diverged in a wood, and I - I took the one less travelled by, and this has made all the difference".